Krassmus/BigNothing-protocol/logins_identities_groups_activities.md

 Whenever we have contents within a group or made by an identity, these contents are activities as described by [activitystrea.ms](http://activitystrea.ms/) JSON variant 2.0 .
 This means all contents MUST BE describable as activities with an identity as the author of the activity and this activity is the transport-format to send contents from one server to another.

 An activity is merely a triple of subject, verb and object.
 There are some extensions like an id, timestamps, a target and so on.
 All activities MUST HAVE a target and the most obvious target is a group (or even the virtual public group).
-Leaving the target away an activity can be described as a triple `(subject, verb, object)`.
+The activity can be described as the triple `(subject, verb, object)`.
 An activity could be editing a wiki-page or writing a posting, uploading a photo and so on.

     {
         "actor": "<IRI of an identity>",